academic-resources/odin/objects-constructors.md

 carl.sayName() // console.logs "carl"
 carl.grade // 8
 ```
 ** You can probably figure out what's going on here.
-After creating the constructor for EighthGrader, we set its prototype to a new object that has a copy of `Student.prototype`.** A warning... this doesn't work:** **
+After creating the constructor for EighthGrader, we set its prototype to a new object that has a copy of `Student.prototype` :**

+A warning... this doesn't work:** **

 ```js